nivsahar2/TasksManager/README.md

 *special things:

-You need to install the PySimpleGUI library
+You need to install the PySimpleGUI library and the pywhatkit library

-you can do that by the command:
+you can do that by the commands:

 pip install PySimpleGUI
+pip install pywhatkit

 *activation: